githubmaxcs/githubmaxcs.github.io/aboutme.md

 #### Reading

 I have enjoyed reading since childhood, where I encountered books such as _Magic Tree House_ and _The Little Prince_.
-Now, my reads are more involved (e.g., _The Divine Comedy_, _Ulysses_, and _Infinite Jest_).
+Now, my reads are more involved!

 | ![A grid of some of my favorite books!](/assets/img/book-grid.png) |
 | :----------------------------------------------------------------: |